agda/agda/doc/user-manual/language/cubical-compatible.rst

 is independent of Cubical Agda, these internal definitions are now gated behind ``--cubical-compatible``.

+Note that code that uses (only) `--without-K` can not be imported from code that uses `--cubical`.
+Thus library developers are encouraged to use `--cubical-compatible` instead of `--without-K`, if possible.

 The ``--cubical-compatible`` option is coinfective (see :ref:`consistency-checking-options`): the generated support code for functions may depend on those of importing modules.